vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 a person is enjoined upon by the injunction to any act in the same way
 as he is enjoined upon to perform the periodical acts.

-[148]: mahatmya, which corresponds to pradhanya, pradhānatā
+[148]: māhātmya, which corresponds to prādhānya, pradhānatā
 </details>

 <details><summary>मूलम्</summary>